dart-lang/language/working/1610 - override/proposal.md

 We currently allow you to omit types from instance member declarations, both return type and parameter types.
 If you override something, you will inherit types from that something.
 If not, you default to `dynamic`.

 With the `override` feature, we could require you to write types on all non-overriding members, as a step towards "no implicit dynamic".
 Or we could do that later, as part of a more coherent "no implicit dynamic" feature.
+Since `override` is optional, requiring it in order to get “super-interface signature type inheritance” would be breaking.

 ## Interaction with future language features